Murder of Ibrahim Ali: Aftermath

+National Front response

-After the incident, Laiger falsely claimed the youths had thrown stones at his car, and he was defending himself.
+After the incident, Lagier falsely claimed the youths had thrown stones at his car, and he was defending himself.
 However, police found no dents or cracks on the windshield and no rocks in the intersection around where his car was parked.
 The National Front backed Laiger completely, forming the "DGL Association" (after their initials) to "help our prisoners".
 Bruno Megret, considered the successor to Le Pen within the NF, falsely claimed that the men had been "violently attacked by about 15 Comorians".
 At the trial, Megret refused to apologize to the victim's family on the ground that "there is no collective responsibility in French law", but he praised the FN members as "average Frenchmen" who "deserve respect and dedicate themselves to others, to love of their country and defence of their people."

 Jean-Marie Le Pen initially responded to the murder, saying "at least this unfortunate incident has brought to everyone's attention the presence in Marseille of 50,000 Comorians.
 What are they doing here?"
 However, following another murder of immigrants by members of the National Front, Le Pen stated, "The people who did this are criminals and should be arrested by the police."
 Bruno Megret declared, "the blame is on massive and uncontrolled immigration... if our billstickers hadn't been armed, they would have probably been dead."
+It was noted that Robert Lagier was born in French Algeria, where he lived until Algeria's independence in 1962, and had worked as a construction foreman in Algeria, Saudi Arabia, and Iraq, as Algerian childhood friends had taught him Arabic, which he came to loathe.
+Additionally, Lagier admitted to brief membership in the French Communist Party after being recruited by work colleagues, though he stopped supporting their cause after the Soviet-led invasion of Czechoslovakia.
+Mario d'Ambrosio and Pierre Giglio both had Southern Italian immigrant fathers, with d'Ambrosio's father having never gained French citizenship.

+Legal process

+In court, Robert Lagier claimed that the gunshots were fired accidentally and that he did not have racist views.
+Lagier's 16-year-old granddaughter later testified in court that Lagier took her to shooting ranges since she was 8 years old, to what he called training on "how to shoot Arabs".
+Lagier's daughter-in-law also stated that Lagier almost exclusively referred to North Africans by various anti-Arab racial slurs.
+During the Algerian War, Lagier was also a supporter of the short-lived far-right terrorist organisation armée secrète.

-Robert Lagier was ultimately convicted and sentenced to 15 years in prison for murder.
+In June 1998, the Bouches-du-Rhône Assize Court convicted Robert Lagier and sentenced him to 15 years in prison for murder.
+Lagier had been diagnosed with terminal prostate cancer while in jail.
 His friend d'Ambrosio was convicted of attempted murder and convicted to 10 years in prison.
 Pierre Giglio, the third FN man, received a two-year sentence for illegally carrying a gun in his car.